encointer/book/src/economics-local-currencies.md

 *TODO*

 ### AB-Schein Wörgl
-During the great depression, the austrian village of Wörgl attempted a monetary experiment: A complementary local currency.
+During the great depression, the austrian village of Wörgl attempted a monetary experiment to fight deflation: A complementary local currency.

 |||
 |:----------------|:----------------|